Certified, Accredited Online Law Enforcement Training

 - California – PoliceOne Academy’s Focal Point courses can be used toward California POST continuing education requirements.
 These courses are reported directly to POST EDI every 24 hours via API.

-- Colorado – Can be used to fulfill 24 hours of annual in-service training with Department-level approval.
+- Colorado – PoliceOne Academy can be used to fulfill 24 hours of annual in-service training.

 - Connecticut -114 PoliceOne Academy courses, totaling 157 hours are approved by POST-C to satisfy some of the requirements for re-certification in Connecticut.
 Officers are responsible for reporting their own course completions.